Generating Leads In A Hyper-Competitive Market While Lowering The Cost-Per-Inquiry

 Insurance Industry Direct Marketing Campaign Evaluation Criteria

-If you get a 1% response rate and convert 20% to sales, your conversion rate is 20%.
+• If you achieve a 1% response rate and convert 20% of those responses into sales, your conversion rate is 20%.
 That 20% is converted to a cost per sale.

 This is the calculation:

-A conversion rate of 20% yields ten leads x 20% or two sales.
+• A conversion rate of 20% yields ten leads, or 20% of ten, or two sales.

-For a direct mail order marketing campaign, you might use an actuarily prepared cost per sale allowable called the TMC (the total annual revenue divided by marketing costs).
+• For a direct mail order marketing campaign, you might use an actuarially prepared cost per sale allowable, called the TMC (Total Annual Marketing Costs divided by annual revenue).

-This formula provides the total marketing cost allowable for each product sold because there is no commission.
-The TMC takes all other costs, such as administration and claims, into account.
+• This formula provides the total marketing cost allowable for each product sold because there is no commission.
+The TMC takes into account all other expenses, such as administration and claims.